 - Identify and mitigate company pain points.

-- Balance digital and traditional sales and marketing channels.
+- Balance digital and traditional channels.

 - Create effective brand and product messaging that resonates with target industry sectors and potential customers.

 - Evaluate channel partner strategy to maximize channel sales effectiveness.

 - Identify disconnects between market aspirations and budget realities.